Blue-Beaker/mte_tweaks_mod/README.md

 - Revert enchantability of IC2 electric equipments to 1.7-like: no enchanting table, but anvil is ok.
 - Patched IC2 mass fabricator (old UU) to prevent stucking forever at 100% scrap.
 - With IC2 jetpack and Elytra equipped: hold jump+forward to boost forward, like using a firework rocket.
+- Disable IC2 jetpack when creative flying, and stop elytra when jetpack is hovering
 - Add support for startup time string to CustomMainMenu mod: `#startuptime#`
 - Make thermal wrench dig IC2 machines faster
 - Make more blocks able to dismantle with wrench (configurable)